-Grant (see Note 16 of the accompanying condensed consolidated interim financial statements) and movement of operations to Houston pursuant to the terms of the CPRIT Grant.
-Accordingly, the Company adopted the United States dollar as its functional currency from the Canadian dollar as of January 1, 2016, such that the Company's foreign currency risk exposure now relates to net monetary assets denominated in Canadian dollars.
-A 10% change in the foreign exchange rate between the Canadian and United States dollar would result in a fluctuation of \$44,024 in the net loss realized for the period.
+Historically, the Company's foreign currency risk exposure relates to net monetary assets denominated in Canadian dollars.
+A 10% change in the foreign exchange rate between the Canadian and United States dollar would result in a fluctuation of \$42,701 in the net loss realized for the period.
 The Company does not currently engage in hedging activities.